Jim Gardiner (Chicago politician)

 James M. Gardiner (born April 17, 1976) is a Chicago politician and firefighter who serves as the alderman for the 45th ward in the Chicago City Council.
-Elected to the Chicago City Council in 2019, Gardiner identified as a political independent; however, he would later switch to the Democratic Party and currently serves as the 45th Ward Democratic Committeeperson.
+Elected to the Chicago City Council in 2019, Gardiner identified as a political independent; however, he would later switch to the Democratic Party and served as the 45th Ward Democratic Committeeperson.

-Since his time in office, Gardiner has become embroiled in several controversies, including an abuse of power lawsuit, alleged ethics violations, and using misogynistic language.
+While in office, Gardiner became involved in several controversies, including an abuse of power lawsuit, alleged ethics violations, and using misogynistic language.

 Background

 Gardiner was born on April 17, 1976, to Irish immigrant parents, the youngest of seven children.
 He graduated from Notre Dame High School and from Saint Xavier University in 2002 with a degree in teaching.
 Gardiner is a firefighter with the Chicago Fire Department, but has taken a leave of absence.

 Political career

 In the February 2019 Chicago City Council election, Gardiner defeated incumbent John Arena, obtaining 50.9% of the vote to Arena's 36.2%.
 Gardiner was elected to the 45th Ward Democratic Committeeperson position in March 2020, defeating challenger Ellen Hill by 292 votes.
+In 2024, he did not seek re-election to be the committeperson.

 Gardiner is a member of the Democratic Party, but identified as an independent before 2019.
 Gardiner believes in the legalization and taxation of recreational marijuana.
 Gardiner is not in favor of an increase in property taxes, municipal taxes, and real estate transfer taxes.
 He is also not in favor of the LaSalle Street Tax.
 Gardiner does not believe stricter gun control laws will reduce the amount of illegal firearms, but believes educating the youth on the dangers of illegal guns will help reduce gun violence.
 When campaigning, Gardiner said he believes in keeping Chicago a sanctuary city, and preventing the Chicago Police Department from detaining illegal immigrants, however, on January 27, 2021, Gardiner was one of eight Aldermen to vote against strengthening the City's Welcoming City ordinance.

 In the 2023 aldermanic election, Gardiner faced five challengers.
 Prior to the election, Axios noted that Gardiner could be helped by a redistricting that made his district more conservative.
 The Chicago Tribune endorsed Megan Mathias in the election.
 In the general election, Gardiner received 48% of the votes, resulting in a runoff between him and Mathias, who was second place and received 16.86% of the vote.
 Gardiner won the runoff with 55.22% of the vote.

-In 2025, Gardiner opposed the construction of a 48-unit apartment building at 5500 W. Devon Ave, arguing that the building would be inconsistent with the character of the neighborhood and would worsen parking.